-I know that I have mentioned this before, but any couch to 5k plan out there is kind of broken.
-The entire idea of C25K is to teach someone with absolutely no running experience (like sitting on the couch) how to run a decent distance in a decent time.
+I know that I have mentioned this before, but any couch to 5k (C25K) plan out there is kind of broken.
+The entire idea of a C25K plan is to teach someone with absolutely no running experience (like sitting on the couch) how to run a decent distance in a decent time in approximately 8 weeks.

 5k stands for 5 kilometers, which is 3.1 miles.
 And average runners can run that distance in ~30 minutes.

-In theory, it’s great for new runners.
+In theory, this is great for new runners.
 Unfortunately, the reality is much different.
-The unspoken rule of a couch to 5k plan is that everyone has to pre-game C25K so they’re ready for Day 1, which kind of defeats the purpose.
-And sucks.
+The unspoken rule of a C25K plan is that everyone has to prepare themselves Couch-to-5k so they’re ready for Day 1, which kind of defeats the purpose.
+And it sucks.

 If you are a real couch potato and live a sedentary lifestyle, you are absolutely not going to be able to start out with Week 1, Day 1 of any couch to 5k plan.
-(I have written more about that here.)
+(I have written more about how to do that prep here.)

-Not being able to start up with Day 1 is disheartening and puts people off.
+Not being able to keep up with the very first day of a C25K plan is disheartening and puts people off.
 And you know what?
 That sucks.
-A couch to 5k plan is a program for non-runners that doesn’t start where non-runners can start.
+Couch to 5K is a program for non-runners that doesn’t start where non-runners can start.
+It’s absurd.

-How to Approach a Couch to 5k Plan the Right Way
+How to Approach the C25K Plan the Right Way

 Not only have I been hearing multiple friends have trouble with this recently, but I also had major problems with it when I was overweight and out of shape.
 So if you’re starting out with a couch to 5k plan, don’t fret if W1D1 is way too hard (and honestly, it probably will be).
 That’s okay.
 You can prep for that.